The most essential things to do in the Amalfi coast: A complete travel guide

 Relax in Ravello

-If you ever grow tired of dodging other tourists in the busiest parts of the Amalfi Coast, consider heading 356metres up the mountain to ancient Ravello.
+If you ever grow tired of dodging other tourists in the busiest parts of the Amalfi Coast, consider heading 356 meters up the mountain to ancient Ravello.
 Yet another tiny town, you’ll find it inland between Amalfi and Minori, you’ll find it one of the best places to visit on the Amalfi Coast!

 Because it’s a little off the beaten track, Ravello offers visitors some well-deserved peace and quiet to accompany the awe-inspiring views on offer from its mountaintop location.
+Yet, there are wonderful things to do in Ravello.

-There are cliff side gardens to enjoy, the mightily impressive 13th-Century Villa Rufolo (complete with terraced gardens and more epic vistas), and in summer, the all-popular Ravello Festival.
+There are cliffside gardens to enjoy, the mightily impressive 13th-Century Villa Rufolo (complete with terraced gardens and more epic vistas), and in summer, the all-popular Ravello Festival.

 Ravello Amalfi Coast